 HWE 498 Health & Wellness Capstone

 This course is a synthesis of the major ideas, perspectives, and concepts gained from the study of health and wellness.
 Assignments provide students with an opportunity to create health and wellness programs for target populations and apply appropriate health promotion strategies and techniques to benefit these groups.
 Students analyze lifestyle factors that negatively or positively affect health and evaluate the effectiveness of wellness programs.
-This course also provides an opportunity for the students to develop career- related tools for use in professional situations.
-This course should be taken as the last course in the program.
+This course also provides an opportunity for the students to develop career- related tools for use in professional situations Prerequisite: GEN 499 and completion of BAHW program core courses.

 IDT 601 Instructional Analysis I

 This course provides an introduction to the instructional design process.
 Students will start with the identification of a problem or need that can be addressed by an instructional intervention.
 Weekly course work will then culminate in conducting a complete instructional design front end analysis (IDFEA).
 Major components to the IDFEA include: gathering data to inform the intervention, identifying and describing a target audience and learning setting, and providing an overview of tasks, instruction, and content that will be associated with the proposed solution to the problem or need.
 In addition, students will take part in professional network development (PND) activities and discussions to create connections to other professionals via social networking technologies in the field of instructional design and technology.